HRMSE/HRMSE/README.md

 I am Hamidreza Mohammadi, As a DevOps engineer, my primary goal is to bridge the gap between software development and IT operations, enabling teams to work together seamlessly and deliver high-quality software at a faster pace.
-I believe in automating as many processes as possible, eliminating manual and error-prone tasks, and embracing a culture of continuous integration and delivery (CI/CD).<br/>
+I believe in automating as many processes as possible, eliminating manual and error-prone tasks, and embracing a culture of continuous integration and delivery.<br/>
 To achieve these goals, I possess a range of technical skills that allow me to manage complex infrastructures and cloud-based environments.<br/>
 -Excellent English understanding <br/>
 -Ready to learn and adapt to new environments <br/>